yoanngern/abslutecamp/wp-content/plugins/elementor/readme.txt

 7. **Shape Divider.** Choose from a wide array of shape dividers and separate your sections in endless ways, that until now were simply not possible.

 == Changelog ==

+= 1.7.1 - 29.08.2017 =
+* Tweak! - Removed some filters for better performance
+* Fix! - Allow import `.zip` mime type to the library for some browsers / servers
+* Fix! - Save checking for the history log
+* Fix! - Change default template in page settings

 = 1.7.0 - 28.08.2017 =
 * New! - History actions in the editor ([#266](https://github.com/pojome/elementor/issues/266))